codemasta/codemasta/README.md

 I am addicted to learning and trying out new stuffs.

-🌱 At the moment, I am very interested in K8.
+🌱 At the moment, I am very interested in K8 and AI.

 - 👯 Always open to collaborate ✊